aws-neuron/aws-neuron-sdk/docs/technotes/neuroncore-pipeline.md

 # NeuronCore Pipeline

-NeuronCore Pipeline refers to the process of sharding a compute-graph across multiple NeuronCores, caching the model parameters on each core on-chip memory, and then streaming inference requests across the cores in a pipelined manner.
+NeuronCore Pipeline refers to the process of sharding a compute-graph across multiple NeuronCores, caching the model parameters on each core’s on-chip memory, and then streaming inference requests across the cores in a pipeline manner.
+Based on the number of NeuronCores, the model might get seamlessly sharded across up-to 16 Inferentia devices (i.e. 64 NeuronCores).
 This enables users to optimize for both throughput and latency, as it enables the NeuronCores to process neural-networks with locally cached data and avoid the high cost of accessing external memory.

 ![Image:](./images/NeuronCorePipelining.png)